frankwallis/plugin-typescript/README.md

 # Overview #

-A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to System.import TypeScript files directly.
-The files are compiled in the browser and compilation errors written to the console. plugin-typescript uses version 1.9.0-dev.20160206 of the typescript compiler
+A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to ```System.import``` TypeScript files directly.
+The files are compiled in the browser and compilation errors written to the console.

+plugin-typescript uses version 1.9.0-dev.20160206 of the typescript compiler.

 For JSPM version 0.15 and below, use [plugin-typescript 1.0.x](https://github.com/frankwallis/plugin-typescript/tree/1.0).
 For TypeScript 1.7.5 and below use [plugin-typescript 2.x.x](https://github.com/frankwallis/plugin-typescript/tree/2.0).

 # Installation #